Frustrated in Christian Calling?

 9. What does God want to say to you as you talk with Him about your dream?

-• Again, God gave me the freedom to choose whether to go for my dream—which is reaching thousands of people with online blogs and courses about finding and fulfilling Christian calling and growing in uniquely personal relationship with Christ.
+- Again, God gave me the freedom to choose whether to go for my dream, which is reaching thousands of people with online blogs and courses about finding and fulfilling their Christian calling and growing in a uniquely personal relationship with Christ.

-• I took a Shane Melaugh’s online premier courses, “Audience from Scratch” and “SEO Sprint,” to learn how to reach more people online.
+- I took Shane Melaugh’s online premier courses, “Audience from Scratch” and “SEO Sprint,” to learn how to reach more people online.
 That is already happening.

-• I have begun to design courses for future release.
+- I have begun to design a course for future release.

 7 Encouraging Takeaways

-Below are 7 encouraging takeaways about how God works to take us from frustration to fulfillment in our Christian calling.
+Below are 7 encouraging takeaways about how God works to stir the next season of our Christian calling.

-1. It’s normal—even good—to get frustrated in Christian calling.
+1. It’s normal—even good—to get frustrated in your Christian calling.

 2. God never wastes anything.

-• God will indeed use all of your skills and past experience in each next-level stage of your calling.
+- You: God will use all of your skills and past experience in each next-level stage of your calling.

 3. God sometimes tells us exactly what to do in our calling.

-• For example, I clearly heard God’s specific call at a specific time on a specific day for going into vocational Christian ministry at my church.
+- My example: I clearly heard God’s specific call at a specific time on a specific day to go into vocational Christian ministry at my church.

-• Therefore, be sure to ask God if He wants you to do a specific thing in your calling.
+- You: Be sure to ask God if He wants to change your calling in some way.

 4. But sometimes, God wants us to choose what to do next in our calling!

-• For example, most of the time, God gave me freedom to choose which direction to go with my calling.
-That was true when I became a college professor and Christian life coach.
+- My example: Sometimes, God gave me freedom to choose which direction to go with my calling.
+That was true when I became a college professor and a Christian life coach.

-• You’ll grow tremendously in your relationship with God as you trust Him to do those “impossible” parts of your calling.
+- You’ll grow tremendously in your relationship with God as you trust Him to do the “impossible” parts of your calling.

-• Examples of the “impossible” things God will do: open doors of opportunity seemingly out of nowhere, increase your influence in ways that seem unexplainable, increase your finances to fulfill your dream at just the right time, connect you with the right people (influencers, gatekeepers, mentors, partners, team members, customers, or clients) at just the right time.
+- Examples of “impossible” things God will do: open doors of opportunity seemingly out of nowhere, increase your influence in ways that seem unexplainable, increase your finances to fulfill your dream at exactly the right time, and connect you with the right people (influencers, gatekeepers, mentors, partners, team members, customers, or clients) at just the right time.

 6. You’ll need to make plans to grow in specific ways into your next Christian calling role.

-• Ask anyone who has achieved success in Christian calling—whether in vocational ministry, the marketplace, or in volunteer positions—and he or she will tell you that it took a lot of work, along with a lot of a lot of seemingly impossible breakthroughs from God.
+- Ask anyone who has achieved success in Christian calling—whether in vocational ministry, the marketplace, or in volunteer positions—and he or she will tell you that it took a lot of work, along with a lot of seemingly impossible breakthroughs from God.

-7. It’s wonderful to see God’s beautiful design throughout the decades of your Christian calling!
+7. It’s wonderful to see God’s beautiful design through the decades of your Christian calling!

-• All three of my own personal Christian calling roles I described above have these common threads: teaching, coaching, disciple-making, growing in wisdom, making an eternal difference in people’s lives through God’s love and power, and growing in my own uniquely personal relationship with Christ so that I can help others do the same.
+- My example: All three of my Christian calling roles (described above) have these common threads: teaching, coaching, disciple-making, growing in wisdom, making an eternal difference in people’s lives through God’s love and power, and growing in my own uniquely personal relationship with Christ so that I can help others do the same.

-• How might God want to grow those common threads for even greater impact into your future next-level calling role?
+- How might God want to grow those common threads for even greater impact in your future next-level calling role?

 Please Share!